sbnarra/sahaj-parking-lot/README.md

 The parking lot codes main entry point is the `ParkingLotFactory` which gives you access to "standard" parking lot configurations for mall, stadium and airport though you can create your own custom implementations.

-The standard parking lot using the `SpotManager` to obtain/release parking spots and the `FeeCalculator` to calculator the final parking fee, these can be replaced with new implementations if you need to manage spot availability or fee calculation in a different way.
+The standard parking lot uses the `SpotManager` to obtain/release parking spots and the `FeeCalculator` to calculator the final parking fee, these can be replaced with new implementations if you need to manage spot availability or fee calculation in a different way.
 There shouldn't be a need for a custom `ParkingLot` implementation but you can create a custom implementation to change the interactions with the spot manager and fee calculator if needed.

 ...